BengaliAI/syntheticWords/README.md

                                                     data_path save_path

     positional arguments:
-    data_path             Path of the data folder that contains converted and raw folder from ReadMe.md)
-    save_path             Path of the directory to save the dataset
+    data_path             Path of the source data folder save_path             Path of the directory to save the dataset

     optional arguments: